'Keeping Up With the Kardashians' will end in 2021

 ‘Keeping Up With the Kardashians’ will end in 2021

-Kim Kardashian and other members of the extended Kardashian-Jenner family said in a statement Tuesday that they’re saying goodbye to the reality show with “heavy hearts.”
+Kim Kardashian West and other members of the extended Kardashian-Jenner family said in a statement Tuesday that they are saying goodbye to the reality show with "heavy hearts."

 It was a family decision, they said.
 The show's home, the E! network, said it's a delayed farewell.